-Had we continued, we probably would have seen the same thing for days and because our Blue Ridge Mountains road trip was entirely improvised and we could go anywhere, the closest thing to do the Blue Ridge Mountains was Daniel Boone National Forest, only being a few hours drive west of us.
+Had we continued, we probably would have seen the same thing for days and because our Appalachian Mountains road trip was entirely improvised and we could go anywhere, the closest thing to do the Blue Ridge Mountains was Daniel Boone National Forest, only being a few hours drive west of us.

 - 1 Here is a map of Daniel Boone National Forest:

 - 2 5 places & things to do in Daniel Boone National Forest:

 - 4 2) Natural Bridge State Park (Where you’ll find the famous Sky Bridge):

 - 5 3) Hike through Red River Gorge: